ismailsergengocmen/Pictureit/group/AhmedSalihCezayir_log.md

 I will think about the UML diagram of our app
 I will study how to use Firebase or another database (if there is a problem with Firebase)

+### ~ 04/05/2020
+This week I designed the basic layout of the app
+I created home, search and profile menu layout and added some basic functionality like moving between different activities.
+I also worked with firebase and learned how to use authentication etc.

 ****